How to protect VBA code and VBA project

 Blocking access to VBA project and VBA code.

-Option ‘Unviewable VBA code’ blocks access to the VBA code, makes VBA project unviewable and disables VBA debug mode.
+The “Unviewable VBA code” option blocks access to the VBA code, makes the VBA project unviewable, and disables VBA debug mode.

-After applying this option, VBA project and VBA code will be unviewable and unavailable in compiled application.
+After applying this option, the VBA project and the VBA code will be unviewable and unavailable in the compiled application.

 VBA code modification.

-Two options, the ‘Code obfuscation’ and ‘Literals removing’, modify the VBA code in a way that keeps VBA code functional but makes it scrambled and incomprehensible.
+Two options—the “Code obfuscation” option and the “Literals removing” option—modify the VBA code in a way that keeps VBA code functional but makes it scrambled and incomprehensible.

 After applying all 3 options simultaneously you will get the strongest VBA code protection available, which has the following advantages:

-- The VBA code is unviewable and inaccessible from Excel VBA project.
+- The VBA code is unviewable and inaccessible from the Excel VBA project.

 - The VBA debug mode is disabled, so it is impossible to trace the VBA code.

 - All comments and empty lines are removed from the VBA code.

-- The VBA code with removed literals will not work outside of compiled application.
+- The VBA code with removed literals will not work outside of the compiled application.

-- The VBA code is modified so it is incomprehensible and unrecoverable.
+- The VBA code is modified in such a way so that it is incomprehensible and unrecoverable.

-Below you may see an example of code transformation after applying both code modification options.
+Below you can see an example of the code transformation after applying both of the code modification options.

-After applying both code modification options, the ‘Code obfuscation’ option and the ‘Literals removing’ option, the VBA code is:
+After applying both code modification options—the ‘Code obfuscation’ option and the ‘Literals removing’ option—the protect VBA code transforms into the code displayed in this screenshot: